songlab-cal/rna-sieve/README.md

   - parallelized: Flag for paralellization during phi minimization steps.
   - num_process: Number of threads used for parallelization if parallelized = True.

-Output format:
+Output format (two tuples of the following format for slightly different schemes):
-  - alphaLS: B x K matrix where the ith row is the proportion estimate vector for the ith bulk.
+  - alphas: B x K matrix where the ith row is the proportion estimate vector for the ith bulk.
+  - ns: 1 x B matrix where the ith entry is the ith bulk cell count estimate.
+  - phi: G x K matrix inferring the latent mean matrix.